Please read

 Program Duration: One Month

-In addition to structured activities, each class includes 30 minutes of free time.
-During this time, students are encouraged to bring a book, journal, or simply enjoy quiet moments observing and spending time with the animals.
-This intentional quiet time helps foster connection, reflection, and a calm relationship with the farm environment.
+In addition to structured activities, each class includes 30 minutes of intentional free time.
+During this time, students are encouraged to bring a book or journal, or simply enjoy observing and spending quiet time with the animals.
+This helps foster connection, reflection, responsibility, and a calm relationship with the farm environment.